Status: Updated Effective Date: 09/10/2023

 - History of syncope thought to be (or known to be) due to ventricular arrhythmia

-- Catecholaminergic polymorphic ventricular tachycardia in patients with recurrent sustained ventricular tachycardia or recurrent syncope despite beta blocker therapy (or in whom beta blockers are contraindicated)
+- Catecholaminergic polymorphic ventricular tachycardia in an individual with recurrent sustained ventricular tachycardia or recurrent syncope despite beta blocker therapy (or in whom beta blockers are contraindicated)

-- Established diagnosis of cardiac sarcoidosis when ANY of the following (a-e) apply:
+- Established diagnosis of cardiac sarcoidosis when ANY of the following apply:

 - History of cardiac arrest

-- LVEF ≤ 35% in a patient who is on GDMT
+- LVEF ≤ 35% in an individual who is on GDMT

 - Spontaneous or induced sustained ventricular tachycardia